mstaczek/cnn-vs-transformers-msc-thesis/results/readme.md

 - IF clusters were present, single linkage (taking min of distances between models in clusters) would work great except there aren't -> it's fine.

 Conclusion: use average -- a bit more complicated than single but seems to make more sense?

+## 20240903-count-different-pairs

+Goal: count how many pairs were compared in which the models have classified the image into different classes.

+Settings: use 128 images from [20240620-gradcam-kernelshap-ig-128](#20240620-gradcam-kernelshap-ig-128).

+Result:
+- same class: 10207
+- different class: 1441